Liberation of Kherson: Ukrainian Armed Forces entering Kherson

 The Armed Forces of Ukraine entered the city on 11 November.
 Later that day, Ukrainian forces liberated Kherson and the rest of the right bank of Kherson Oblast.
 There were some fears that Russian forces might have laid a trap, therefore the ZSU advanced with some caution.
 As in other liberated areas, the arriving Ukrainians found mines and booby traps, which posed a danger to both soldiers and civilians.
 On 11 November, the Ukrainian military was working to clear them, but several people were wounded by such devices, and at least one was killed.
 As the ZSU moved into the city, no ambushes of any sort appeared to have been prepared, with some observers describing the disorderly retreat as a "rout".

 When Ukrainian troops arrived, crowds of civilians gathered to welcome them, and celebrated the liberation.
-On Freedom Square (Площа Свободи), civilians were seen chanting "Glory to the ZSU [Ukraine’s armed forces]", hugging soldiers, singing songs and waving Ukrainian flags.
+On Freedom Square (Площа Свободи), civilians were seen chanting "Glory to the ZSU [Ukraine's armed forces]", hugging soldiers, singing songs and waving Ukrainian flags.
 One female soldier of the ZSU was lifted up by two men on their shoulders, and then tossed into the air to express their gratitude.
 Cars took to the streets honking their horns, while residents tore down pro-Russian propaganda posters.
-Similarly in Bilozerka, a town on the western edge of Kherson city, residents tore down propaganda billboards with a young girl holding a Russian flag, which read: "Russia is here forever".
+Similarly in Bilozerka, a town on the western edge of Kherson city, residents tore down propaganda billboards with a young girl holding a Russian flag, which read: "Russia is here forever (Россия здесь навсегда)".
 Kherson residents were seen dancing in the darkness around a bonfire singing "Chervona Kalyna", a Ukrainian patriotic song that had been banned by Russian occupation authorities for nine months.
-Following liberation, Ukrainian president Volodomyr Zelenskyy called it a "historic day".
+Following liberation, Ukrainian president Volodymyr Zelenskyy called it a "historic day".